|

 Church Season Easter

-exuberant setting for smaller choirs.
-A strong anthem for Easter
+exuberant setting for smaller choirs, and a strong anthem for Easter

 Sunday.
 Commissioned by the Anglican Association of Musicians